PAGE MANAGER GUIDESHEET

 FEATURED ISSUE PAGE UPDATES PROJECT (FIPU)

 Think back through history.
 Not long ago (historically), the only way people received information was from listening to other people directly around them.
 Then came the time when books could be mass produced and distributed.
-People could learn about science, math, geography, philosophy, and art but only if they had access to books and the ability to read.
-Then came radio, and people everywhere could listen to the news of the day without leaving their homes.
-Television replaced radio, and now we are in the Internet age with more information than at any other time.
+With books, people could learn about science, math, geography, philosophy, and art.
+Then came radio.
+With radio, people everywhere could listen to the news of the day without leaving their homes.
+Television replaced radio.
+All of these technological advances gave people a better understanding of how the world works around them.

-Surrounded by so much advanced technology, we must be the most informed people in all of history.
+Now that we have fully moved into the Internet age, we must be most informed people in all of history.
 Right?
 Wrong.
 The truth is that we are extremely uninformed.

-The purpose of our Featured Issue Page Updates project is to introduce our members to reliable sources of information to address a range of social issues.
+The purpose of our Featured Issue Page Updates project is to introduce our members to sources of information that address a range of matters associated with our Featured Issues.
 Our fear is that matters of true importance are ignored while matters that are frivolous and trivial receive much more attention.
-People are using misleading information to form their beliefs and opinions, which is causing them to act in ways that are irrational and too often violent.
+People are using misleading information to form their beliefs and opinions.
+Misinformation is causing people to act in ways that are irrational and way too often violent.
 The Featured Issues section of the UNA-Orlando website is our effort to inform ourselves, inform others, and protect ourselves from attempts to fool us into believing things that aren't true.

 The list of issues can be accessed using the Featured Issues tab at the top of every page of the UNA-Orlando website.
 The Featured Issues pages are created using Google Sites.
 Page Managers are responsible for managing the content that is presented on their assigned Featured Issues pages.